The Georgetown Team poses with their first-place trophy. From left: Andrew Hall, Neha Kapoor, Maura McGraw, and Jack Galvin.

 “We just decided we were going to address the problem head-on,” McGraw said.

 The proposal includes 68 transitional, supportive units for homeless people, who would be supported by service on the site.
-Citing New Orleans’ Café Reconcile as a prototype, the plan envisions a farm-to-table restaurant, run by a celebrity chief who would train and employ some of the supportive housing residents.
+Citing New Orleans’ Café Reconcile as a prototype, the plan envisions a farm-to-table restaurant, run by a celebrity chef who would train and employ some of the supportive housing residents.

 Breaking with the Past